oob360/Logitech-G203-LEDController-forWindows/README.md

 2) Unplug and replug mouse
 3) Run: python mouse.py breathe 666666 60000 0
 4) Unplug and replug mouse
-5) Now the mouse LED should not turn on, regardless of what computer you plug it into.
+5) The mouse LED should not turn on anymore, regardless of what computer you plug it into.

 ## Todo